chargebee alternatives

 ·

 Engineering starts writing billing logic inside the app.
-RevOps needs consistent subscription management data shared between CRM, billing, and the product.
+Meanwhile, RevOps needs consistent subscription management data shared between CRM, billing, and the product.

 At that point, billing alone stops being enough.
 You need monetization control inside the product, not just on invoices.